ben-xo/dir2cast/README.md

   30 seconds (`MIN_FILE_AGE`).
 This is so that it doesn't accidentally include files which are still being uploaded.
 * Empty media files are ignored (nobody enjoys listening to them anyway)
-* The feed will update `dir2cast.php` or `dir2cast.ini` are newer than the cache file as a convenience when upgrading.
+* The feed will be updated when `dir2cast.php` or `dir2cast.ini` are newer than the cache file as a convenience when upgrading.

 **Notes**:
 * Files in the feed appear in order of their modification times (most recent